-In Nigeria, respondents overwhelmingly cited robust evaluations (90 percent) and formal succession plans (76 percent) as the most effective mechanisms to achieve the right board composition.
-However, as noted previously, few boards globally have formal succession plans in place, and almost half cite "lack of robust board and individual director evaluations" among the greatest barriers to building and maintaining a highperforming board.
-In Nigeria however, more boards show a trend towards having a succession plan in place as can be seen on page 8.
+Respondents overwhelmingly cited robust evaluations (87 percent) and formal succession plans (77 percent) as the most effective mechanisms to achieve the right board composition.
+However, as noted previously, few boards have formal succession plans in place, and nearly one-third cite "lack of robust board and individual director evaluations" and "difficulty in removing underperforming directors" as among the greatest barriers to building and maintaining a high-performing board.
 As one director recruitment professional noted, "Board evaluations can be a useful tool, especially at the start of a change program or when the board is about to go through a period of profound change.
 In cases where there are ongoing difficulties around the boardroom table that aren't resolved or if the company has changed significantly since the core members of the board were appointed, a good board evaluation should flush this out."

-More than half of the respondents ranked tenure limits for individual directors as an effective mechanism to maintain optimal board composition.
-However, recent board surveys indicate that director tenure limits are not currently widely adopted3, and investors' views on tenure limits are mixed4.
-A quarter of survey respondents said that "monitoring the board's average tenure" was important, and we note that some institutional investors have recently adopted policies that consider average board tenure.
+Nearly half of the respondents ranked tenure limits for individual directors as an effective mechanism to maintain optimal board composition.
+However, recent board surveys indicate that director tenure limits are not currently widely adopted, and investors' views on tenure limits are mixed.
+One-third of survey respondents said that "monitoring the board's average tenure" was important, and we note that some institutional investors have recently adopted policies that consider average board tenure.

-4 Cam C. Hoang, "Institutional Investors and Trends in Board Refreshment," Dorsey & Whitney LLP via Harvard Law School Forum on Corporate Governance and Financial Regulation, April 8, 2016.
+&lt;sup>4 Cam C. Hoang, "Institutional Investors and Trends in Board Refreshment," Dorsey & Whitney LLP via Harvard Law School Forum on Corporate Governance and Financial Regulation, April 8, 2016.